snowdj/CodingPuzzles-Python/playground/README.md

-Here are some puzzles I collected from work.
+These are some programming puzzles I collected from work.

 Some were asked by my colleague, and I'd love to think and solve them, to see if I can come up with some good solutions ;-)